By Lori Perkins

 Lincoln and Todd “courted,” got engaged, and then broke up for a year or so and got back together.
 They opted not to have a long engagement and decided to marry fairly quickly after resuming their engagement.

 The couple wanted a small wedding.
 Lincoln bought matching gold wedding bands with the words “Love is eternal” engraved inside.
 They were married on Nov.
-4th, 1842 at the home of her sister and brother-in-law, Elizabeth and Ninian Edwards, Mary Todd’s legal guardian.
+4th, 1842 at the home of her sister and bother-in-law, Elizabeth and Ninian Edwards, Mary Todd’s legal guardian.
 About 30 friends and relatives attended and the Reverend Dresser officiated wearing Episcopalian canonical robes.
 Mary wore a white muslin dress with neither a veil nor flowers in her hair.
 It rained on their wedding day.
 Mary's bridesmaids were Julia M. Jayne (who later married Lyman Trumbull who became a U.S. Senator), Anna Caesaria Rodney and her sister, Elizabeth.
 Lincoln's best man was James Harvey Matheny, a close friend with whom he worked with at the circuit court office in Springfield.

 A week after the marriage, on November 11, 1842, Lincoln wrote a letter to a friend, where he commented, "Nothing new here, except my marrying, which to me, is a matter of profound wonder."